GENERAL GOVERNMENT CABINET

 7. Incorporation by Reference.
 (1) "Application for Renewal", February

 (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Division of Occupations and Professions, 911 Leawood Drive, Frankfort, Kentucky 40602, (502) 564-3296, Monday through Friday, 8 a.m. to 4:30 p.m.

-PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on March 25, 2013 at 9:00 a.m.
+PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on March 21, 2014 at 9:00 a.m.
 (EST) at 911 Leawood Drive, Frankfort, Kentucky 40601.
-Individuals interested in being heard at this hearing shall notify this agency in writing five working days prior to the hearing, of their intent to attend.
+Individuals interested in being heard at this hearing shall notify this agency in writing five (5) working days prior to the hearing, of their intent to attend.
 If no notification of intent to attend the hearing is received by that date, the hearing may be cancelled.
 This hearing is open to the public.
 Any person who wishes to be heard will be given an opportunity to comment on the proposed administrative regulation.
 A transcript of the public hearing will not be made unless a written request for a transcript is made.
 If you do not wish to be heard at the public hearing, you may submit written comments on the proposed administrative regulation.
-Written comments shall be accepted until close of business on April 1, 2013.
-Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the:
+Written comments shall be accepted until 11:59 pm on March 31, 2014.
+Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the contact person.

 REGULATORY IMPACT ANALYSIS AND TIERING STATEMENT

 (a) What this administrative regulation does: This regulation establishes requirements and processes for applying for renewal of licensure.

 (b) The necessity of this administrative regulation: This regulation is necessary to implement the provisions of KRS 309.358 and KRS 309.355(3).